 Genre icon Dee Wallace (The Hills Have Eyes, The Howling, E.T., Cujo, Critters) stars in a critically acclaimed role as the stressed-out mother of a squabbling family, gathered together in a remote Outback estate on Christmas Eve.
 Their petty dramas threaten to blacken the holiday until a mysterious and deformed stranger appears at the door seeking bloody vengeance.

-But you want to know about the horror…right?
 I have been watching horror films since I was 6 years old.
 The story, one Saturday night, my mom and I were watching movies and she fell asleep on the couch.
 We had the channel set on HBO and the movie we were watching ended and the next one, A Nightmare on Elm Street 2: Freddy’s Revenge.
 This was some time in 1986.
 I watched then entire film, I was sitting on the edge of my seat.
 When my mom woke, she asked me what just ended and I told her, “Freddy”.
 That was all I talked about for weeks and finally she broke down and rented more horror films for me.
 She rented, the Texas Chainsaw Massacre part 2, Re-Animator, Friday the 13th VI: Jason Lives and Halloween II.
 I watched all and fell in love with horror films forever.

 5 Horror Films to Watch